bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 ::: warning
 :fa-exclamation-triangle: **Caution:**
-You should always migrate to a latest version of a major version.
-Because maintenance version of a previous major version might contain bug fixes made after the release of subsequent major or minor release.
+You should always migrate to the latest version of a major version.
+Usually, maintenance version might contain bug fixes made after the release of subsequent major or minor release.

 For example, the 6.5.4 release contains fixes to certain bugs that were found in early 7.x.y versions, up to 7.1.0.
 When you are ready to migrate from 6.5.4 to a 7.x.y version, make sure you migrate to at least 7.1.1 to be sure that these fixes are present in your new version after migration.